greyltc/firmware/README.md

 ```
 You should now have various compiled firmware .hex files that are ready to flash.
 ### Flash to hardware
-Now you might like to program the firmware you've built into some hardware.
+Follow this if you'd like to program something with the firmware you've built.
 #### From docker
 If you've built with docker as described above, you could flash your hardware with the build artifacts in the fwbuilt image like this:
 ```